Variable-Displacement Motor (TL)

 Displacement vector, D —

-vector of work volume values for tabular parameterization
+vector of working volume values for tabular parameterization

 Details

-Vector of work volume values for the tabular parameterization of leakage and friction torque.
+A vector of working volume values for tabular parameterization of leakage and friction moment.
 The elements of the vector must be listed in ascending order.

 Dependencies

-To use this parameter, set parameter Leakage and friction parameterization value Tabulated data - volumetric and mechanical efficiencies
+To use this parameter, set for the parameter Leakage and friction parameterization meaning Tabulated data - volumetric and mechanical efficiencies or Tabulated data - volumetric and mechanical losses.

 |